 Method 5: Hand Sanitizer for Permanent Marker Removal from Wood

-The last method we tried was squirting some hand sanitizer (we had giant Member’s Mark containers of the stuff on hand from a couple years ago) onto a new dry blue microfiber cloth and then rubbed that into the permanent marker stain.
+The last method we tried was squirting some hand sanitizer (we had giant Member’s Mark containers of the stuff on hand from a couple of years ago) onto a new dry blue microfiber cloth and then rubbed that into the permanent marker stain.

 And oh man!
 It worked so well!!
 And was so easy.
 This ended up as my favorite method.